 We all have ideas, but what you really want is a good problem.
 Look around.
-What problems do you encounter at home or work?
-Also, think about the lives of your friends and family—what problems are they facing?
-Get out and talk to people about the problems they encounter and how they go about solving them.
-Pay close attention for gaps, inefficiencies, outdated technologies, etc. Think about how you could do it better.
+What problems do you encounter in your life?
+The lives of your friends and family?
+Your job?
+Get out and talk to people about the problems they encounter and how they go about solving them now.
+Look for gaps, inefficiencies, outdated technologies, etc. Think about how you could do it better.

 3. Leverage Available Resources

 There are a ton of entrepreneurial support groups that you can leverage for guidance that are often free or low cost.
 Connect with local universities, small business development centers, or SCORE for help.
 Look for online courses on sites like Udemy and iTunesU, videos on YouTube, and even great podcasts like Tech in Chicago, Bootstrapping in America, and The Full Ratchet.
 Find like-minded people at events through Meetup.com, Chambers of Commerce, industry associations, and BuiltInChicago.com.